-This research is in response to the need for starting a new life in Libya and investing in a small business once I complete the journey of my studies in Morocco and like me many others who are studying or living abroad and willing to return to their homeland and do well there.
+This research is in response to the need for starting a new life in Libya and investing in a small business especially for those who once complete the journey of their studies or living abroad and willing to return to their homeland and do well there.
 It serves therefore, to shed light on the current situation in Libya and raise awareness of the current and future challenges facing entrepreneurs in Libya.